 Less than a minute read

-The research program Labour in the Low-carbon Transition (LILT) studies topics related to the effect of climate policies, green subsidies and broad green deal plans on the structure of the economy.
+The research program Labour in the Low-carbon Transition (LiLT) studies topics related to the effect of climate policies, green subsidies and broad green deal plans on the structure of the economy.
 The particular focus on labour market effects across workers with different skills and qualifications is the entry point of the research agenda conducted within this program.
 The concept of skills is crucial to understand both the distributional effects of climate policies and the building up of a comparative advantage in key sectors, such as renewable energy generation, electric vehicles and storage technologies.
 The program has been organized in four projects.

 The first project explores the structural features of the low-carbon transition: the skill content of green and brown jobs, the relationship between job creation and green productions and other structural aspects of the low-carbon transition related to innovation, comparative advantage, emission and productivity dynamics.